On Filipinos Teaching English In South Korea

 The writer and his TOEIC students

 I wouldn’t say that Filipino professors in universities in South Korea are lucky to have been hired.
 Why?
 They have to go through the proverbial eye of the needle to have a chance of getting hired.
-They applied alongside teachers who are native speakers of English who have the upper hand, not because of their qualifications and pedagogical skills, but because of their geographical roots.
+They applied alongside teachers who are native speakers of English and have the upper hand, not because of their qualifications and pedagogical skills but because of their geographical roots.

 Most of the Filipino professors here are PhD degree holders.
-The minimum requirement FOR THEM is Master’s.
-Surprisingly, some native speakers of English, are allowed to teach in universities here even if they don’t have Master’s.
+The minimum requirement FOR THEM is a Master’s.
+Surprisingly, some native speakers of English are allowed to teach in universities here even if they don’t have a Master’s.

-To the universities who opened the opportunity for Filipino professors and hired them, the applicants needed to prove that they are as equally-capable as their counterparts from the native English-speaking regions of the world.
-When they got hired, it was because they are qualified and have proven that they have what it takes to be English teachers.
+To the universities that opened the opportunity for Filipino professors and hired them, the applicants needed to prove they were as capable as their counterparts from the native English-speaking regions of the world.
+When they got hired, it was because they were qualified and had proven that they have what it takes to be English teachers.
 It wasn’t luck.

-Filipino teachers are trained in the Philippines to both know what to teach and know how to teach what they know.
+Filipino teachers are trained in the Philippines to know what to teach and how to teach what they know.

 The writer with a fellow-Filipino professor and some students

-Modesty aside, the Philippines has a very good education curriculum implemented through the Commission on Higher Education which closely monitors TEIs (Teacher Education Institutions) to ensure strict compliance.
-Thus, Education graduates from the Philippines can be relied upon not only in terms of the knowledge, skills, attitude and values in their field of specialization but also in pedagogy and in research.
+Modesty aside, the Philippines has a very good education curriculum implemented through the Commission on Higher Education, which closely monitors TEIs (Teacher Education Institutions) to ensure strict compliance.
+Thus, Education graduates from the Philippines can be relied upon in terms of the knowledge, skills, attitude, and values in their field of specialization, pedagogy, and research.
 Filipino teachers are good in both instruction and research.

 One of the best features of “teacher training” in the Philippines is teachers are made to understand that the most important stakeholder in a school is the STUDENT, not the TEACHER.
-Filipino teachers know adhere to the philosophy that the teaching-learning process should be student-centered.
+Filipino teachers adhere to the philosophy that teaching-learning should be student-centered.

-The Filipinos are good at English with the said language being the official medium of instruction in the Philippines from kindergarten to college – even in the graduate school.
+The Filipinos are good at English, with the language being the official medium of instruction in the Philippines from kindergarten to college – even in graduate school.
 Filipinos, at an early age, write and speak English.
 They hear and read it everywhere.
-It is also the the official language of communication in the Philippines.
+It is also the official language of communication in the Philippines.
 All business and government transactions are done in English.
-The country also has the 3rd largest group of English speakers in the world.
+The country also has the world’s 3rd largest group of English speakers.
 Their accent is not bad.
-It’s nuetral to say the least.
+It’s neutral, to say the least.
 This is the reason why the Philippines is one of the leading countries for BPO.
-But notwithstanding all the aforementioned, still the said universities prefer native English speakers and not include Filipino teachers in their lists of preference.
+But notwithstanding all the aforementioned, the said universities prefer native English speakers and do not include Filipino teachers in their lists of preference.

-But there are two things that would make hiring a Filipino teacher a wise investment – two things far more important than ACCENT… their PASSION for teaching and COMPASSION for the learners.
+But two things would make hiring a Filipino teacher a wise investment – two things far more important than ACCENT… their PASSION for teaching and COMPASSION for the learners.